A to Z of Expatriate Mortgages

 ……..
 Holmesdale Building Society

-includes IMP.
-They offer terms for expat buy to let and expat residential, and
+introducers which includes IMP.
+They offer terms for expat buy to let and expat

-are competitive in both areas of lending.
-Currently withdrawn from the sector
+residential, and are competitive in both areas of lending.
+Currently withdrawn

 ……..
 Homes of Multiple Occupation (HMOs)

-where UK residents are concerned.
-IMP has access to a lender with a maximum loan
+UK lender where UK residents are concerned.
+IMP has access to a lender with a

-to value of 50%.
+maximum loan to value of 50%.
 Applicants must currently own property in the UK.
-Ex local

-authority flats and flats over commercial premises also considered unacceptable
+Ex local authority flats and flats over commercial premises also considered

-remarkably feeble in helping customers with UK financing or refinancing.
-Whilst
+are remarkably feeble in helping customers with UK financing or refinancing.

-rates are competitive the bank seems so intent on selling every other service
+Whilst rates are competitive the bank seems so intent on selling every other

 restrictions impede the intending borrower and tales abound of initial agreement